-You hear salespeople and sales managers throw around the word consultative sales.
+You hear salespeople and sales managers use the term consultative sales.
 But the reality is that the majority of people who talk about this are not performing consultative selling at all.
 To demonstrate this, in this video, we outline what is not consultative sales.

 In this video, we list out what sales reps often and the interesting thing about this list is that each point is the exact opposite of what consultative selling is, and you could call this sales approach “product selling.”